ksjae/KoGPT2-train/README.md

 This repository is **NOT actively maintained**.
 However, issues and security alerts will be monitored and potentially fixed.
+No, this is not directly compatible with HuggingFace transformers(and models based on it, **incl.
+Kakao GPT-3**).
+I do NOT provide active support requests with TF-torch model translations.

 # **GPT2 Training code**